Is there a link between erectile dysfunction and heart disease?

-Psychological problems can influence your ability to get and keep erections.
+Psychological problems can affect your ability to get and keep erections.
 These include:

 Many factors to do with your lifestyle can influence your ability to get and keep erections.
 These include:

-You may decide to see your GP if you’re having problems getting an erection.
-Occasional episodes of not being able to get an erection are common and don’t mean that you will have persistent problems in the future.
+It’s a good idea to see your GP if you’re consistently having problems getting an erection.
+Not being able to get an erection occasionally is common and doesn’t mean that you will have persistent problems in the future.

-Your GP will ask you about your symptoms and examine you.
+Your GP will ask you about your symptoms and lifestyle, such as whether you smoke and how much alcohol you drink, and examine you.
 This may involve an examination of your penis, scrotum or prostate gland.
-He or she may also ask you about your medical history.

-Adopting a healthy lifestyle may help to prevent your erectile dysfunction from getting worse.
-The following changes may help.
+Making some changes to your lifestyle may help to prevent your erectile dysfunction from getting worse.
+The following may help.

-If your GP thinks that prescription medicines that you’re taking for other conditions are causing or contributing to your erectile dysfunction, he or she will discuss any alternative medicines with you.
-Don’t stop taking any medicines that are prescribed to you before speaking to your GP first.
+If your GP thinks that prescription medicines you’re taking for other conditions may be causing or contributing to your erectile dysfunction, he or she will discuss possible alternatives with you.
+Don’t stop taking any medicines that are prescribed to you before speaking to your GP.

-Medicines called phosphodiesterase-5 inhibitors can help you to get and sustain an erection.
-These medicines increase the blood flow to your penis, leading to an erection.
+Your GP may prescribe you a type of medicine called a phosphodiesterase-5 inhibitor.
+These medicines increase the blood flow to your penis and can help you to get and sustain an erection.
 They don’t increase your sex drive so you will still need sexual stimulation.
 The medicines enable you to have an erection for several hours.

-Phosphodiesterase-5 inhibitors may cause side-effects, including headaches, feeling sick, indigestion and flushing.
+Phosphodiesterase-5 inhibitors may cause side-effects, including headaches, feeling sick, vomiting and indigestion.

 It’s now possible for you to buy some of these medicines over the counter in pharmacies, following a consultation with a pharmacist.
 Be careful if you’re considering buying medicines on the internet, particularly prescription medicines.
-If you buy medicines over the internet, there is a risk that they are from unregulated and illegal websites.
-If they are, there will be no guarantee of safety, quality or effectiveness of the medicines provided.
-If you do wish to purchase medicines online, speak to your GP about the provider first.
+Speak to your GP about the provider first.

-If your erectile dysfunction is caused by a hormone imbalance, your GP may refer you for testosterone replacement therapy.
+If your erectile dysfunction is caused by a problem with your hormones, your GP may prescribe you testosterone replacement therapy.

-An external vacuum pump is a device that pumps air out from around your penis to create a vacuum.
-This sucks blood into your penis, leading to an erection.
-You can use these with a constriction band to trap blood inside your penis, which helps to maintain your erection.
+You may wish to try using a vacuum erection device if medicines haven’t worked or you can’t be prescribed them.
+This is a device that pumps air out from around your penis to create a vacuum.
+This draws blood into your penis, leading to an erection.
+You can use these with a constriction band that traps the blood inside your penis, which helps to maintain your erection.

-Psychosexual counselling is a type of relationship therapy where you and your partner can discuss any sexual or emotional issues that may be contributing to your erectile dysfunction.
+Psychosexual counselling is a type of therapy you can do alone or with your partner if you have one and he or she is willing.
+It involves discussing any sexual or emotional issues that may be contributing to your erectile dysfunction.
 The counsellor may also give you some practical advice about sex, such as foreplay techniques and how to use other treatments for erectile dysfunction.

-Complementary therapies, such as acupuncture or herbal remedies, claim to treat erectile dysfunction.
+Some complementary therapies, such as acupuncture or herbal remedies, claim to treat erectile dysfunction.
 However, there is little clinical evidence to prove this.
-Some herbal remedies may contain ingredients that can affect other medicines and cause side-effects, so always speak to your GP before trying any complementary therapies.
+Some herbal remedies may contain ingredients, including prescription-only medicines, that can affect other medicines and cause side-effects.
+Always speak to your pharmacist or GP before trying any complementary therapies.

 For answers to frequently asked questions on this topic, see FAQs.